mietek/halcyon-website/pages/guide/index.md

 ### Dependencies

-By default, build-time dependencies are deleted after the application is built, and before it is installed.
+By default, build-time dependencies are deleted after the application is installed.
 Moreover, if an application install archive is available, build-time dependencies will not even be restored.
-This can be overridden by setting [`HALCYON_KEEP_DEPENDENCIES`](/reference/#halcyon_keep_dependencies) to `1`.
+This can be fully or partially overridden by setting [`HALCYON_KEEP_DEPENDENCIES`](/reference/#halcyon_keep_dependencies) or [`HALCYON_RESTORE_DEPENDENCIES`](/reference/#halcyon_restore_dependencies) to `1`.

 However, applications which require build-time dependencies to be available at runtime should include them in the application install directory.
 This can be enabled by setting [`HALCYON_APP_EXTRA_COPY`](/reference/#halcyon_app_extra_copy) to `all`.